About Mission 52

 Mission 52 didn’t arrive fully formed.
 It grew slowly, messily, out of real life.

 Depression.
 Addiction.
-A creative career that lost its meaning.
-A marriage that unravelled once I finally stopped pretending.
-All of it forced me to pause, to reassess, to ask better questions.
+A creative career that had lost its meaning.
+A marriage that unravelled once I stopped pretending.

-This began back in 2020, when I first started unpicking old patterns and trying to live with more honesty.
-What’s evolved since then is a deeper practice: slower, simpler, less about fixing and more about noticing.
+This began back in 2020, when I started unpicking old patterns and trying to live with more honesty.
+What evolved wasn’t a grand reinvention, but a slower practice.
+Less about fixing.
+More about noticing.

-What started as a personal experiment has become something I hope can help others do the same: slow down, reflect, and realign with what matters.
+What started as a personal experiment has grown into something I hope can help others slow down, reflect, and realign with what matters.

 I’m not a teacher.
 I’m a designer.
 A bloke on a boat with a dog and a journal.

-I’m building this in real time, and if any part of it lights a path for you, then great!
+I’m building this in real time.
+If any part of it helps you notice sooner or drift less, then great!

 Looking Ahead